iceyebee/ptt_interview/README.md

 More could be under development...
 * Input error catches
 * Enable across-the-years searching
-    * Issue: Only month and date at page levels
+    * Issue: Only getting month and date at the page level
     * Possible solution: Try going deeper to thread levels to get complete date format for `get_top_date()` and `get_update_date()` in ***ptt.py***

 * Add more alerts